trungvuhk/trungvuhk.github.io/README.md

 - On De Concini-Kac forms of quantum groups (with I.Losev and A.Tsymbaliuk), [arXiv: 2601.06696](https://arxiv.org/abs/2601.06696).

-- Quantum Harish-Chandra bimodules at roots of unity.
+- Quantum Harish-Chandra bimodules at roots of unity and affine Hecke category.
 In preparation.

 # Teaching
 - Math 1150 Calculus II, Spring/Fall 2025.
 Intructor